MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbServerCertificateMapping.md

 ### -Type
 Specifies the type of certificate mapping.
 The acceptable value for this parameter is:

-`QUIC` Certificate mapping is for SMB over QUIC.
+`QUIC:` Certificate mapping is for SMB over QUIC.

 ```yaml
 Type: Type[]